viniciusmods/vhscolorrestore/README.md

 ## Step 1: take a couple of screenshots from the video
 At this point the video is already digitized.

-Take a handful of video screenshots
+Take a handful of video screenshots, which can be used to test if your color correction works in different scenes.

 Using VLC Media Player, you can choose *Video > Take Snapshot* from the main menu.
 Images are saved in your home folder's Picture folder.

 ## Step 2: adjust colors with GIMP Color Curves and export curves to file